-The data collected for the Mortenson Cost Index is showing an increase of 2.3% nationally and 2.9% in Phoenix for the first quarter of 2022.
-The construction market, as with many, continues to experience significant inflationary challenges in early 2022.
-Optimism for moderating costs in the latter half of the year has lessened and will be dependent of a variety of external factors including global stability, supply chain continuity, labor markets and general economic conditions in the U.S.
+The data collected for the Mortenson Cost Index is showing an increase of 3.3% nationally and 2.6% in Phoenix for the second quarter of 2022.
+The construction market, as with many, continued to experience inflationary headwinds through the first half of the year.
+Material costs in Q1 increased consistent with expectations and Q2 costs followed the same trend line across the markets tracked (<4.0%).

 CONSTRUCTION COST INDEX